Hamdan Sports Complex To Host 25th Karate World Championship From November 16-21 - UrduPoint

 Hamdan Sports Complex To Host 25th Karate World Championship From November 16-21

-Dubai will host biggest-ever Karate World Senior Championships with more than 1,800 athletes taking part and over 1,200 officials accompanying them

-Dubai (UrduPoint / Pakistan Point News - 6th Oct, 2021) Hamdan Sports Complex, one of the world’s most iconic sports arenas, will take centrestage next month when its hosts yet another top international event – the 25th Karate World Championships from November 16 to 21.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 07th Oct, 2021) Hamdan Sports Complex, one of the world’s most iconic sports arenas, will take centrestage next month when its hosts yet another top international event – the 25th Karate World Championships from November 16 to 21.

 With more than 1,800 athletes expected in Dubai for the event, alongside over 1,200 delegates, team officials and technical staff, the 25th Karate World Championships will be the biggest ever in history in terms participation.
 This will also be the first World Championships since Karate’s Olympic debut in Tokyo earlier this year.